theodoreOnzGit/spiceSharpFluidFlowSolver/spiceSharpFluidFlowSolverLibraries/pipesAndValves/Pipes/TherminolPipe/README.md

 get and set functions.
 But i'd prefer a functional style of programming to avoid calculations being dependent on object state as far as possible.

+Now problem is for this, if i want to return a fluid property, i must define a temperature, and one temperature may not be sufficient to describe the entire system.
+So accessing fluid properties using a function must come by supplying a temperature beforehand so that we don't have to always average out the temperatures before supplying the fluid temperature.

+Then again, a lot of legacy code has the interface of using a representative value to get temperature.
+It's probably unwise to get have a function getting fluid properties here based on temperature.

+### IHeatTransferFluidEntity

+The therminol pipe should also be able to return important properties for heat transfer, eg. Prandtl number.

+However, prandtl number access should not be put under FluidEntity because for isothermal fluids, you don't really need that.
+So under interface segregation, i may make another interface for this.

+This heat transfer fluid entity must also have a temperaturelist which shows temperature distribution in the component.

+1. returnPr(Temperature)
+2. returnThermalConductivity(Temperature)
+3. returnDensity(Temperature)
+4. returnDynamicViscosity(Temperature)
+5. returnSpecificHeatCapacity(Temperature)
+6. temperatureList

 ## Definition of Pipe via inheriting from Abstract class